 Indutrade shall apply compensation levels and terms of employment necessary to be able to recruit and retain management with high qualifications and the ability to achieve set objectives.
 The forms of compensation shall motivate members of the executive management to perform their utmost in order to safeguard the interests of the shareholders.

 The forms of compensation shall therefore be in line with the going rate in the market and shall be straightforward, long-term and quantifiable.
 Compensation of members of executive management shall normally consist of a fixed and a variable portion.
 The fixed salary for members of the executive management shall be in line with the going rate in the market and shall be commensurate with the individual’s expertise, responsibilities and performance.
 The variable portion shall reward achievement of clear goals to improve the Company’s and the respective business areas’ level of earnings and the Group’s growth, in simple and transparent structures.
-The variable compensation component for members of the executive management shall normally not exceed seven months’ salary and may never exceed SEK 14 million.
+The variable compensation component for members of the executive management shall normally not exceed seven months’ salary and may not exceed SEK 14 million.

 Incentive programmes in the Company shall mainly be share price related and cover persons in senior positions in the Company who have a significant influence over the Company’s results of operations and growth, and shall be based on the achievement of set targets.
 An incentive programme shall contribute to the long-term commitment to the Company’s development and shall be implemented on market terms.
 The Company may pay out monetary compensation to key executives linked to investments in shares or share-related instruments.
-Such monetary compensation shall normally not exceed 15 per cent of the fixed salary.
+Such monetary compensation shall normally not exceed 15 per cent of the fixed annual salary.

 Non-monetary benefits for members of the executive management shall facilitate the individuals in the execution of their duties and correspond to what can be considered to be reasonable in respect of practice in the market in which the respective executive is active.